robert-westenberger/knowledgebase/web-development/interviewing/front-end/javascript-qa.md

 4. If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, `this` is the global object.
 In a browser, its the `window` object.
 If in strict mode, it will be undefined instead of the window object.
 5. If multiple of the above rules apply, the rule that is higher wins and will set the `this` value.
 6. If the function is an ES2015 arrow function, it ignores all the rules above and receives the `this` value of its surrounding scope at the time it is created.

+# Can you give an example of one of the ways that working with `this` has changed in ES6?
+ES6 allows you to use arrow functions which uses the enclosing lexical scope.
+Arrow functions establish `this` based on the scope the Arrow function is defined within.
+They shouldn't be used for methods on objects for this reason.

+# Explain how prototypal inheritance works
+All javascript objects have a `__proto__` property (with the exception of objects created with `__Object.create(null)__`, that is a reference to another object called it's prototype.
+When a property is accessed on an object and if the property is not found on that object, the Javascript engine will traverse down this prototype chain looking for that property.